Anish-Mahambare/AZK-AI/README.md

-Sure!
-Here's a complete `README.md` file in proper GitHub Markdown format for your Flask-based melanoma classifier app using an ONNX model:

 # 🧬 Melanoma Classifier Web App

 A simple Flask web application for classifying skin lesions as **Benign** or **Malignant** using a pre-trained ONNX model.